Recommendations & Conclusions

 The Government’s withdrawal of the Animal Welfare (Kept Animals) Bill introduced in 2021, has stalled progress on key animal welfare issues.
 These delays have allowed the continuation of poor animal welfare practices.
 The then Minister for Biosecurity, Marine and Rural Affairs assured us that the Department was “reasonably confident” it …

-Government response.
 The government reaffirmed its commitment to animal welfare by noting several Acts that have passed or will come into force, including a ban on livestock exports and primate keeping.
-It also committed to new legislation for livestock worrying, fully supports …
+It also committed to new legislation for livestock worrying, fully supports the Animal Welfare (Import of …

 2